Richard Pybus: Senior coaching career

-In 2005 Pybus took over as Head Coach and Professional Cricket Manager at Titans between 2005 and 2009.
+In 2005, Pybus took over as head coach and cricket manager at Titans between 2005 and 2009.
 In 2005 they were joint Supersport four day champions and losing finalists in the Standard Bank One Day competition.

 In the 2006-7 season the Titans won the SuperSport four day competition with a record of played 10, won 8 and were unbeaten during the competition, it is the second best four day record in a season in South African cricket history after the Transvaal 'Mean Machine' played 10 and won 9 in the Currie Cup.

-During this period Dale Steyn, Morne Morkel, Albie Morkel and Paul Harris came through from the Titans and established themselves as regular South African players.